-Even if you're 110 % sure about your personality type, do have a look at both lists.
+Even if you're 110 % sure about your personality type, do have a look at both sets of tips.
 See if any of the ideas spark your imagination.

-We want to find people who share your interests.
-The people whose eyes light up when you talk about your vision.
+We want to find people who share our interests.
+The people whose eyes light up when we talk about our vision.
 The people who are comfortable with saying more with fewer words.

 Here are our tips:

-* Sign up for a course or a workshop
+1. Sign up for a course or a workshop

 Ideally, the one that stretches over a few evenings/weekends, so that you can get to know the people.
 The perks?
 Obviously, you're more likely to meet people with the same interests.
 If you meet fellow learners regularly, you have more time to develop a deeper, meaningful bond.
 And if not, you'll enjoy the course anyway.

 We're sure that the first drawing challenge author was a fellow introvert.

 Lots of inspiration, new people, new techniques to learn - and can be done from home.
 Brilliant.

 For example, you can follow a creative challenge and join people who love sketching, painting or baking.
 There truly is a challenge for everyone.